-Hanoch Piven says, “Children can see every day objects in a new light, transforming them and using their forms to create new images.
-Through this process children can become aware of visual metaphors and help them to look at everyday object in a new way.”
+Hanoch Piven says, “Children can see everyday objects in a new light, transforming them and using their forms to create new images.
+Through this process, children can become aware of visual metaphors and help them to look at an everyday object in a new way.”

 As teachers, we would like to see the developer add the letter sounds.
 This addition would take this terrific app and make it tremendous!
 An app that we could see being part of every preschool curriculum because it incorporates so many different learning modalities.
 Also, a few objects may need to be reworked, the sounds associated with a few letters need a clearer sound correspondence for the kids.
 We have spoken with the developer and are excited to hear they are in the process of putting together a game which involves matching assorted objects to the correct letter sound.
 The estimated release date is sometime this spring.